-Be wary of bargains too good to miss; they might just empty your bank account.
+Watch out for online scams.
+Bargains too good to miss might just empty your bank account.

 First, if you think you might recently have ”bought” something online that’s such a great bargain you can’t believe your luck, check to see if the website has the company’s address on it.
 If not, call your bank, get a stop put on your card and report it to the police Action Fraud centre:

 www.actionfraud.police.uk or call 08454 04 05 06.

 At best, you’ll get a counterfeit.
 At worst, you’ll get nothing, then the scammers will use your card details to empty your account.